IsaHu-dev/Calorie-Mind/README.md

 - Syntax Adjustments: Cleaned up syntax and formatting for readability.

+- Issue: Previously, when the API could not find a specified food item or when the user entered invalid input, the application would error.
+Solution: Added exception handling to manage cases where the food item is not recognized by the API or if there’s invalid input.
+Now, when this occurs, the application catches the error and prints a helpful message—“Food item not recognised”—to the console.

+- Add conditional check for invalid user input, or when user inputs a decimal point or letters for entering Calories and macronutrients.

+- Previously, the application did not handle invalid inputs correctly when users entered calorie and macronutrient values.
+If users entered non-integer values, such as decimals, letters, or special characters, the application would throw an error.

+   Solution: Added a conditional check to validate user input specifically for entering calorie and macronutrient values.
+Now, the application only accepts positive integer values and rejects any input containing decimals, letters, or special characters.

 All bugs are presently fixed.

 ## Validator Testing
+- Passed the CI Python Linter
 - Fully passed the PYLINT VALIDATOR - a pep8 tool
 ![Pylint](https://github.com/IsaHu-dev/Calorie-Mind/blob/main/media/pylint.png)